UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/cristian.iacobescu/index.md

 The first and easiest part was the webiste that runs on an HTTP Node server, it was done very minimaslistically, just focusing on the bare minimum: the buttons for the player choices, which was, of course a statement regarding my preference of the aforementioned style, and definitely not because i only had 3 days to finish the project.
 Anyhow, the network configuration is as follows:

-- We have an HTTP server for the website on port 3001
+- We have an HTTP server for the website on port 3001 (used express to handle the POST requests from the server)
-- An UDP server running on port 3000
+- An UDP server running on port 3000 ( used dgram since UDP uses datagram packets/sockets)
 - Pico is binded on port 3002

 The webiste send a POST request for the player choices with the buttons, wrapped in a JSON which is handled server-side and has its data passed to the UDP server, which in turn, will send it to the pico on port 3002, in the form of bytes passed in a buffer.